 …And why should I care about it?
-That’s pretty much exactly what I thought when I first started seeing cyclocross articles once the end of the road season came closer.
-Frankly, I was pretty dismissive of it at first – what’s exciting about riding in a circle (it’s a circuit course)?
-And I don’t like mud – it’s gross, not a novelty (mud is definitely a novelty in cyclocross).
+That’s pretty much exactly what I thought back when I first started seeing cyclocross articles once the end of the first road season I followed came closer.
+Frankly, I was pretty dismissive of it at first – what’s exciting about riding in a circle?
+And I don’t like mud – it’s gross, not a novelty.
 But I came to realize that ‘cross is like the crazy (drunk) cousin to road racing.
-People go for good a time, good beer, cowbells, and cheering.
+People go for a good time, good beer, cowbells, and cheering.
 It is both a very serious sport and a very ridiculous sport.
 Those in the top tier are tearing it up and really fighting for the podium, but those further back in the field aren’t afraid to have a little fun!
 Racers will often grab beers being held out by spectators, or even money thrown onto the course!

 Cyclocross also looooves costumes (Halloween not a requirement):

-So, in addition to the beer, costumes, money grabs, food handups, and mud (if you’re into that), it’s also a circuit course, which means you can actually watch the race develop, not just catch a glimpse of a peloton as it races by at warp speed.
+Not only does the beer, costumes, money grabs, food handups, and mud (if you’re into that) make it fun to watch, it’s also a circuit course, which means you can actually watch the race develop, not just catch a glimpse of a peloton as it races by at warp speed.

 France, we thank thee.

-While ‘cross has the strongest traditions in Belgium and the Netherlands today (as evidenced in this music video dedicated to cyclocross), it is believed to have originated in France, with French cyclist racing from town to town through fields in the winter months in the late 18th century, as a game amongst themselves.
+While ‘cross has the strongest traditions in Belgium and the Netherlands today, it is believed to have originated in France, with French cyclist racing from town to town through fields in the winter months in the late 18th century, as a game among themselves.
 It soon became a way to stay fit during the off season.
 In addition, it was also a great way to improve one’s bike handling skills!
 Cyclocross as a sport was born out of the mind of either Daniel Gousseau, a French soldier, or Geo Lefevre, the mastermind behind the Tour de France.
 History is a fickle mistress, often unwilling to reveal her secrets, and it is unclear whether Lefevre or Gousseau is the true inventor (they belonged to the same club, so it could’ve been a joint effort).
 The first official race was organized in 1902, and by the ’40s, it has become so popular as a sport, the UCI started to regulate it and by the ’70s it had crossed the pond to the US.

-In the US, the ‘cross scene is concentrated mostly in the Northwest, with the Northeast getting an honorable mention.
+In the US, while historically the ‘cross scene has concentrated mostly in the Northwest, with the Northeast getting an honorable mention, today there are good race series in many parts of the US.
 In general, there is not a lot of cross over between the US scene and the European scene.
-Unlike in road racing, where Americans are often on non-American teams riding overseas, most US ‘cross riders ride for American teams in the US.
+Unlike in road racing, where there are often Americans riding on non-American teams overseas, most US ‘cross riders ride for American teams in the US.
 There is a bit of crossover, but when you look at the race results of European races, unless it’s a big UCI race, there are few to no Americans on the list.

 But what is it exactly?